splunk/public-o11y-docs/logs/logviews.rst

 Log view and log timeline charts respond to any filter or time selection that you make on the dashboard.
 For example, when you adjust the :strong:`Time` field in the dashboard global control bar, logs charts update in unison with all other charts on the dashboard.

-You can rearrange the columns in your logs chart by dragging and dropping column headers to a preferred order.
-You can sort rows in your logs chart by selecting the column header that you want to sort by.
+You can rearrange the columns in a log view by dragging and dropping column headers to a preferred order.
+You can sort rows in your log view by selecting the column header that you want to sort by.

 .. _chart-actions: